nainshree-raj/Seat-Booking-Portal/README.md

 1) Login/Registration Web page for the employee.

-    * Implemented using HTML, CSS, JAVA SCRIPT.
+    * Implemented using HTML, CSS, and JAVASCRIPT.
     * Features: Authenticating the Employee using the credentials (Phone Number, Email ID, Password, RTPCR Report).
     * Option to Choose & Upload RTPCR Test.
     * Properly interconnected Multi-Page Web Application Design.